truemagic-coder/solana-agent-kit/README.md

 - **Priority Fees**: Automatically calculated to ensure transaction landing
 - **Transaction Landing**: Jupiter handles retries and transaction confirmation
 - **Referral Fees**: Optionally collect integrator fees (50-255 bps) via your Jupiter referral account
+- **Integrator Gas Payer**: Optionally pay for gas on behalf of users for truly gasless swaps

 **Setting up Referral Account:**
 To collect fees, you need a Jupiter referral account.
 Create one at [referral.jup.ag](https://referral.jup.ag/).
 Jupiter takes 20% of the referral fee you set.
+You also need to create token accounts for the tokens you want to collect fees in.

+**Gasless Transactions:**
+By default, Jupiter Ultra provides gasless swaps when the user has < 0.01 SOL and trade is > $10.
+However, this **doesn't work with referral fees**.
+To enable gasless + referral fees, configure `payer_private_key` - this wallet will pay all gas fees and you recoup costs via referral fees.

 ### Jupiter Holdings